magda-io/magda/packages/external-ui-plugin-sdk/docs/interfaces/ConfigDataType.md

 • **baseExternalUrl**: `string`

 Similar to `baseUrl`.
-But this field includes the external access domain of the application.
+But this field always includes the external access domain of the application.
-You might want to use its value in use cases e.g. generating external accessible links.
+You might want to use its value in use cases e.g. generating external accessible links for email content.

 **`Memberof`**